Daniel Polsley: Career

 Admitted to the bar in 1827, Polsley began his legal career in Wellsburg, Virginia (now West Virginia), the county seat of Brooke County, Virginia and on the Ohio River near Steubenville, Ohio.
 Polsley also edited the Western Transcript from 1833 to 1845.
 He then moved westward (or downstream on the Ohio River) to Mason County, Virginia (now West Virginia) in 1845, where he farmed as well as practiced law.
-He owned a slave in the 1840 Census, a black woman and a 3 year old mulatto boy in the 1850 census, and a 40 year old black woman, 17 and 4 year old mulatto boys, and a 8 year old black boy and a 6 year old black girl in 1860.
+He owned a slave in the 1840 Census, a black woman and a 3 year old mulatto boy in the 1850 census, and a 40 year old black woman, 17 and 4 year old mulatto boys, and an 8 year old black boy and a 6 year old black girl in 1860.

 Polsley, Lewis Wetzel and Charles B. Waggonner represented Mason County at the Wheeling Convention in May 1861.
 In the General Assembly Sessions at Wheeling in July 1861, December 1861-February 1862, May 1862 and December 1862-February 1863, fellow delegates elected Polsley president of the nascent state's senate.
 He later that year became Lieutenant Governor of the Restored government of Virginia.
+He opposed the creation of a new state from the western counties of Virginia at a time when most of the electorate was unable to vote.
+On August 16, 1861, at the Wheeling convention, he said "If they proceeded now to direct a division of the State before a free expression of the people could be had, they would do a more despotic act than any ever done by the Richmond Convention itself."

 Meanwhile, his sons John Jacob Polsley and Daniel Willey Polsley had volunteered to fight for the Union, J.J.
 Polsley was the lieutenant Colonel of the 7th West Virginia Cavalry, and his brother enlisted as a private but rose to the rank of lieutenant.
 About two weeks before West Virginia became a separate state, Daniel Polsley resigned his legislative position (on June 8, 1863), in order to succeed James H. Brown as judge of the seventh judicial circuit of West Virginia, a position he held from 1863 to 1866.
 In the latter year James W. Hoge succeeded Judge Polsley, who resigned after being elected to Congress.

 In the 1866 elections, voters of West Virginia's 3rd congressional district elected Polsley as a Republican to the United States House of Representatives, and he served from 1867 to 1869.
 Afterwards, fellow Republican John Witcher succeeded to the Congressional seat for one term before being replaced by a Democrat, and Polsley resumed his legal practice in Point Pleasant.